bahmutov/center-code/README.md

 For any file

     center <filename>
+    // or read from STDIN
+    cat <filename> | center

 The file's contents will be centered in the terminal, which is great for demos and live coding.

 ![center-code](images/center-code.png)

 If the file is a JavaScript (with extension `.js`) or a Json file (with extension `.json`), the output will have syntax highlighting.
+The input read from STDIN is not syntax highlighted.

 [![center-code-icon] [center-code-icon]][center-code-icon]